Better experience in portrait mode.

 2. Robots Dreams

-However, the rusty Robot gets stuck on the beach, behind locked gates.
+However, the rusty Robot gets stuck on the beach, behind a locked gate.
 Can Dog survive without him?
 Robot Dreams is filled with refreshing jokes, brilliant ideas, and touching truths, all done without dialogue.
 Wendy Ide in The Observer said that this film is "one of the best animations in recent years."

-Released on May 9th in Germany and May 31st in the United States.
+Released on May 9 in Germany and May 31 in the United States.

 3. The Garfield Movie